-As said before, Simon 1947 has defined a decision as the conclusion reached using both factual and values-based judgments (Dery, 1996, 2005).
-Thompson and Tuden (1959) offered a sociological model for organizational decision-making strategies based on the idea that different types of decisions call for different strategies and therefore determine their structure and circumstances.
-According to them, there are at least four well-defined administration processes de facto: computation, judgment, compromiser, and inspiration (for elaboration, see Dery 1996, 2023, Thompson and Tuden 1959).
-However, the comptroller treats all situations as if they were computations (see also Dery 2005).
+As noted, Simon (1947) defined decisions as conclusions reached using both factual and values-based judgments (Dery, 1996, 2005).
+Thompson and Tuden (1959) offered a sociological model for organizational decision-making strategies based on the idea that different types of decisions call for different strategies, thereby determining their structure and circumstances.
+According to them, there are at least four well-defined administration processes: computation, judgment, compromise, and inspiration (for more, see Dery.
+1996, 2023; Thompson & Tuden, 1959).
+However, in his reports, the State Comptroller treated all situations as if they were computations (see also Dery, 2005).

-According to the literature, the pandemic was a chance for new administrative styles.
-For thinking differently as known in the literature (Dery, 2023).
-This not only did not happen but also preserved the myth of the power of bureaucracy to be relevant to different situations.
-Once again, the bureaucracy slandered on the outside is eventually the normative organization from within and creates a sense of confidence that it can manage processes best.
+According to the literature, the pandemic was an opportunity for new administrative styles and for thinking differently (e.g., see Dery, 2023).
+However, at least in Israel, this did not happen.
+Instead, the myth of the power of government bureaucratic structures being applicable and efficient in all types of situations was maintained.
+The ostensibly flawed bureaucracy criticized by external actors is actually a an internally normative organization that creates a sense of confidence that it can manage processes best.

-The preparation myth for decision-making
+The myth of “preparation for decision-making”

-The covid pandemic reminded us that, as humans, we are bound to uncertainty.
-Hence, we never know what will happen or evolve; thus, every decision is a gamble (Dror… ).
-These are the conditions of the world of action and are accepted in practice, mentioned repeatedly in the audit, and are a core topic in the literature.
-While it is non refuted that we must try to avoid catastrophes, it is also known that there are several approaches to this issue.
+The coronavirus pandemic reminded us that, as humans, we are subject to uncertainty.
+We can never know what will happen and thus every decision is speculative (Dror… ).
+That this condition is recognized and accepted is reflected in the fact that the State Comptroller’s reports repeatedly refer to the uncertainty in Israel as a result of the pandemic.
+Uncertainty is a core topic in the literature.
+While it is not refuted that we must try to avoid catastrophes, there are several approaches to this issue.
 What does it mean to be prepared?
-To what?
-The same emergency? (see for example Douglas and Wildavsky 1980; Dryhurst et.al., 2020; ….)

-Knowing and waiting for emergencies as opposed to coping with emergencies are two different strategies.
-The first is tied to the traditional rational bureaucratic myth.
+And for what are we preparing?
+The same type of emergency? (e.g., see Douglas & Wildavsky, 1980; Dryhurst et.al., 2020; ….)
+Being aware of, and waiting for, emergencies as opposed to coping with emergencies as they unfold are two different strategies, the first of which is tied to the traditional rational bureaucratic myth.

-The implementation myth
+The myth of “implementation”

-The implementation gap has been on the agenda from the beginning of time.
-However, despite this being a well-known fact, the comptroller as a practitioner and many scholars still see this as a surprise.
-While preserving this notion, this is preserving the disappointment from the work of government.
-Majone and Wildavsky (1984) have already elaborated on the evolutionary nature of implementation, but this has not changed.
-The myth that the gap is unwanted rather than simply a fact preserves the government’s frustration.
+The problem of the “implementation gap”—the missing links in the process between setting up a program for working flexibly and making it work (Lewis & Haas, 2005) is not a new phenomenon.
+However, the State Comptroller, along with many scholars, still find this surprising.
+Preserving the idea that there can and should be no discrepancies between the intention and implementation of decisions merely serves to also confirm our sense of disappointment when government decisions do not achieve all their intended aims.
+Majone and Wildavsky (1984) first elaborated on the evolutionary nature of implementation, and this has not changed.
+The myth that the gap between intention and implementation is undesirable, rather than simply a fact of life, preserves public frustration with government decision-making.

-The strategist myth
+The myth of the “strategist”

-The tendency to prefer a rational decision-making model is tied to another assumption within the reports: forming strategic or national plans, working with scenarios, and building references to work with.
-While this is understood and responsible, it contradicts what eventually happens in real life and does not open the possibilities for being able to be creative in a changing environment.
-Improvisation is a skill that needs to be nurtured (Shakansky and Zalmanivitch, Sher-Hadar.
-2020) and is absent or even seems to contradict the strategist myth.
+The tendency of the State Comptroller to favor a rational decision-making model is tied to another assumption made in his reports, which centers on forming strategic or national plans, working with scenarios, and building references to work with.
+While this is an understandable and a responsible suggestion for coping with emergencies, it runs counter to what happens in real life and does not allow for the possibility of being creative in a changing environment.
+Improvisation is a skill that needs to be nurtured (Shakansky & Zalmanivitch, DATE; Sher-Hadar, 2020) and is not compatible with the “strategist” myth.

-The problem-solver myth
+The myth of the “problem-solver”